aviaryhq/cloudglue-mcp-server/README.md

 ## Tools

-The following CloudGlue tools are available to LLMs through this MCP server:
+The following Cloudglue tools are available to LLMs through this MCP server:

 ### **Discovery & Navigation**